 Preparing for the arrival of a newborn is an exciting time as you “nest” in your home and envision your life with a new little one.
-With all of the adorable and imaginative baby products available, it’s tempting to indulge yourself by buying everything and writing it off as “self care.”
+With all of the adorable baby products on the market, it is so easy to feel that all are a “must have” baby need.
 But not all baby products are as useful as they seem, and they are definitely expensive once you add them up.
-So it’s important to either do your research before the baby comes, or wait and see what needs you and your infant have before buying a bunch of products.
-Here are some tips to manage the expense of baby products:

 Make a list and stick to it: When you are in the store, it can be so easy to get tempted by a new product the sales associate introduces you to.
 Be sure to research online and make a list of the items you think you’ll need before going into the store.
 Make sure you research the average cost of each product you need, since there are likely to be multiple brands with different price points